 Educational Aide, Occupational Certificate

 Do you have a passion for shaping the future?
 Do you desire to inspire the youth around you because of your passion?
-If so, San Jacinto College’s child development program is designed for students like you who want to have a profound, positive effect on society through our children.
+If so, San Jacinto College’s Child Development program is designed for students like you who want to have a profound, positive effect on society through our children.
 Our program offers the knowledge and technical skills you need to enter the child development profession and serves as a launching pad to a four-year bachelor’s degree program in education.
 Are you ready for the future?

 Students who receive an Occupational Certificate (OC) in Educational Aide pursue careers in:

-- Teaching in an early childhood Setting
+- Teaching in an early childhood setting,

-- Teaching in a family day home setting
+- Teaching in a family day home setting,

-- Teaching in a church-related program or government facilities
+- Teaching in a church-related program or government facilities,

-- Working at a children’s museum
+- Working at a children’s museum, and

-Source: texaswages.com, Gulf Coast region, 2017
+Source: texaswages.com, median salary Gulf Coast region, 2021

-For more information, please contact Central campus, 281-476-1867; or North campus, 281-459-7635.
+For more information, students may contact Central campus, 281-476-1867; or North campus, 281-459-7635.

 CDEC and TECA Student